Final | February 2022 | v2.0.1 | OFFICIAL - Public | QGCDG (ICT Strategic Sourcing)

 Departments should consider the following when planning or conducting ICT procurement activities:

-- existing procurement obligations regarding other legislation, policy and agreements at a national and international level are met, refer to clause 4.2 of this guideline
+- existing procurement obligations regarding legislation, policy and agreements at a national and international level are met, refer to clause 4.2 of this guideline

 - ICT procurement is consistent with and meets the requirements of the ICT SME participation scheme policy and standard